junghyey/grinnell-elephant/written_reports/sprint3_reports/manual_testing_protocol.md

    a.
 Click "?" to navigate to an information page, the manual page.

    b.
-Navigate back to the homepage, follow the instructions of the "ManualView" manual testing, or relaunch the app.
+Navigate back to the homepage, follow the instructions of the "ManualView" Manual Testing, or relaunch the app.

    c.
 Click "⛭" to navigate to an app personalization page, the settings page.

    d.
-Navigate back to the homepage, follow the instructions of the "SettingsView manual testing", or relaunch the app.
+Navigate back to the homepage, follow the instructions of the "SettingsView Manual Testing", or relaunch the app.

 3. The Pomodoro and Stopwatch buttons are still under development; skip past those.

 4. Click "Collectibles Shop" to navigate to the in-app store, the Collectibles Shop.

-5. Navigate back to the homepage, follow the instructions of the "ShopMainPageView manual testing", or relaunch the app.
+5. Navigate back to the homepage, follow the instructions of the "ShopMainPageView Manual Testing", or relaunch the app.

 ## "ManualView" Manual Testing